SQL Server Integration Services (SSIS) Tutorial

 There are three types of SSIS SQL Server Integration Services data flow components: Sources, Transformations, and Destinations.
 Each data flow component has an output.
 Use the result to connect with other members.
 For instance, connect the source output to transformations and then connect the transformation output to the destination.

-NOTE: I suggest downloading Adventure Works and Adventure works DW databases to practice these SSIS tutorial examples.
-Because we use these two databases in this article, please refer to Install Adventure Work and SELECT Statements in Server.
+NOTE: I suggest you download Adventure Works, and Adventure Works DW databases to practice these SSIS examples.
+Because we use these two databases in this entire section.
+Please refer to Install Adventure Work and SELECT Statements in the SQL Server.

 SSIS Tutorial on Connection Managers

-In addition, the SSIS connection manager contains the physical connection string properties to create or establish a connection at a run time.
-In SQL Server Integration Services, there are two types of connection managers.
+In addition, the connection manager contains the physical connection string properties to create or establish a connection at a run time.
+In SSIS Integration Services, there are two types of connection managers.
 And they are Package Level (designed in a 5th window) and Project Level (created in the Solution Explorer window).

 1. Connection Managers Introduction